adbenoit-9/42_cub3D_tester/README.md

 # tester_cub3d

-This tester only check the ouput of cub3d.
+This tester only check the ouput (so the parsing) of cub3d.
 If the program close properly (example "Game exit.") and if in case of an error, return "Error\n".

 ## USAGE